Santiago Middle School

 How does Santiago Middle School spend its money?

 Santiago Middle School directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Santiago Middle School tax-deductible?